 We see many articles about the best laptops and the specifications they include.
 What we rarely see is advice on how much we should spend on one.

-The majority of people who buy laptops are not experts on technology.
+The majority of people who buy laptops are not technology experts.
 This is something that can lead to people spending way too much or even too little.
 The best laptop isn’t always the most expensive one.

 When considering purchasing a new laptop, there are two areas you need to concentrate on first.
 These are: